emmdie/GlobalGamejam23/README.md

 A simple retro-shooter made using Godot and trenchbroom, heavily utilizing public domain art.

-Made for the Global Game Jam 2023 at the IX Lab Site at TU Dresden by a team of three.
+Made in 48 hours for the Global Game Jam 2023 at the IX Lab Site at TU Dresden by a team of three.

 Play in the Browser on [itch.io](https://emmdie.itch.io/slam-to-the-laughter)